China Foundation for Poverty Alleviation: Overview

-Domestic Work
+Domestic work

 CFPA is committed to disbursing donor funds in the most effective way possible to combat rural poverty and stimulate development in remote regions.
 Our domestic programs target four areas in poverty reduction to increase the quality of the life for rural populations.

-Poverty Alleviation & Development Programs
+Poverty alleviation and development programs

-To Improve The Health Conditions
+To improve health conditions

-CFPA has launched, in 2000 and 2008, projects as “Maternal and Infant Health 120 Action” and “nutritious meals” to help poor mothers and children to boost the inpatient delivery rate among pregnant and lying-in women, reduce maternal mortality, and improve maternal and child life support level and health level; Meanwhile, CFPA advocates the whole society to pay attention to children's nutrition condition in poverty-stricken areas.
+CFPA has launched, in 2000 and 2008, projects as "Maternal and Infant Health 120 Action" and "nutritious meals" to help poor mothers and children to boost the inpatient delivery rate among pregnant and lying-in women, reduce maternal mortality, and improve maternal and child life support level and health level; Meanwhile, CFPA advocates the whole society to pay attention to children's nutrition condition in poverty-stricken areas.
 By providing extra nutrition meals and Love Kitchen facilities, CFPA improves children's growth and development condition in poor mountainous areas, reduces malnutrition rate and anaemia rate of children, promotes their health level.

-Protection of Maternal and Child Health
+Protection of maternal and child health

 Since its launch in 2000, the maternal and infant health project has aimed at reducing maternal and child mortality and infant mortality, and improving maternal and child health protection and health levels in poverty-stricken areas.
 It has successively launched the Maternal and Infant Health 120 Action Program, the vision aid program, and major illnesses project. etc. By the end of 2017, the total investment in maternal and child safety projects exceeded RMB 160 million.
 The project covered 23 counties (city, district) in 11 provinces (municipalities/autonomous regions) in Yunnan, Chongqing, Fujian, Ningxia, Anhui, Sichuan, Shanxi, Hebei, Hunan, Liaoning, and Beijing, with 645,000 person-times benefited.

 In 2017, the maternal and child safety project invested RMB 4.802 million, benefiting 120,000 person-times.
-Among them, the Maternal and Child Safety 120 Action Program covered 10 counties (city, district) in five provinces (municipalities/autonomous regions), and the cumulative number of beneficiaries of the project was about 4,000 person times, and 8 critical and serious pregnant and lying-in woman were rescued; The vision aid program covered 4 counties (cities), 4 provinces, Yucheng District of Ya’an City in Sichuan Province, Chaoyang County in Liaoning Province, Lianyuan City in Hunan Province and Changting County in Fujian Province, benefiting more than 115,000 children; The hearing aid program provided language rehabilitation training for 65 hearing-impaired children and training for 15 parents; Project for two cancer of women screened 750 rural women in Yulong County, Yunnan Province for “two cancer of women”; The PKU program provided special food subsidies for 7 impoverished PKU children in Longde County.
+Among them, the Maternal and Child Safety 120 Action Program covered 10 counties (city, district) in five provinces (municipalities/autonomous regions), and the cumulative number of beneficiaries of the project was about 4,000 person times, and 8 critical and serious pregnant and lying-in woman were rescued; The vision aid program covered 4 counties (cities), 4 provinces, Yucheng District of Ya'an City in Sichuan Province, Chaoyang County in Liaoning Province, Lianyuan City in Hunan Province and Changting County in Fujian Province, benefiting more than 115,000 children; The hearing aid program provided language rehabilitation training for 65 hearing-impaired children and training for 15 parents; Project for two cancer of women screened 750 rural women in Yulong County, Yunnan Province for "two cancer of women"; The PKU program provided special food subsidies for 7 impoverished PKU children in Longde County.